 The best way to learn about Zen, is to participate in one of our evening meditation sessions in Brisbane or Samford.
 We always give introductions on Zen practice to newcomers at any given event.

-After completing the lectures, and perhaps after some practice periods, participants may decide to become a formal student or a member of Pathway Zen.
+After completing the lectures, and perhaps after some practice periods, it is possible to become a formal student or member of Pathway Zen.
 This is usually a path taken by those who can incorporate daily Zen practice into their life.

 What is Zen?